Trade account

 Next, you have to decide on the location of your bathroom.
 Feasible plumbing conditions have to be accounted for.
 For this step, you’ll probably have to consult an expert to help you decide where the best place is to build an en suite bathroom.

-As a rule of thumb, the bathroom should be in close and convenient proximity to existing pipeworks.
-This way, the water supply can flow to your bathroom.
+As a rule of thumb, the bathroom should be in close and convenient proximity to existing pipework.
+This way, the water supply can flow to your bathroom, while waste can flow out.
 If the existing pipes are nowhere near the intended location of the bathroom, then there will likely be more complications when it comes to the actual installation of the bathroom.
 Not to mention that it will also be more expensive.
+However, not all is lost!
+You can always use a macerator, like those available from FlowPro.

 Ventilation and lighting

-While it’s ideal and recommended that your bathroom has a window that can be opened, this is not possible all the time.
+While it’s ideal and recommended that your bathroom has a window that can be opened, this isn't always possible.
 An open window facing the sun can provide natural light to the bathroom and better air circulation.
 This allows the bathroom to feel more spacious and open.

 However, if you can’t install a window, there’s no need to worry.
 For better ventilation, you can simply install an inline fan on the ceiling of the bathroom.
 Again, you should consult a professional to see what else you can do that is both effective and cost-efficient.

-Lighting is extremely important as a well-lit bathroom can make it seem more spacious and less cramped.
-There are many affordable quality choices of lighting available in the market today.
+Lighting is extremely important, as a well-lit bathroom can make it seem more spacious and less cramped.
+There are many affordable quality choices of lighting available on the market today.
 Ceiling spotlights are a good choice to incorporate bright and pleasant lighting.

 Tips for small bathrooms